jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 According to the [2015 National Survey On Drug Use and Health](https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2015-nsduh-2015-ds0001), 37.9% of college students ages 18–22 reported binge drinking in the past month compared with 32.6% of other persons of the same age.
 Also worth considering is that 12.5% of college students ages 18–22 reported heavy alcohol use in the past month compared with 8.5% of other persons of the same age.

 The age range with the greatest risk of experiencing sexual assault is the age range with the heaviest drinking.
 I still hesitate to put an actual number on how many men have a genuine desire to rape or sexually assault in their sober and right minds.
 Some deranged men plot to prey on women, whether or not they’ve been drinking.
-However, I will simply present more raw data for you.&nbsp;
+However, I will simply present more raw data for you.

 According to a 2001 report, 97,000 people ages 18-24 reported experiencing alcohol-related sexual assault or rape.
 That same year, [The Bureau of Justice Statistics (BJS)](https://bjs.ojp.gov/content/pub/pdf/cvus0102.pdf) gathered that 100,375 people in the age range of 16-24 were sexual assault or rape victims.
-You can draw some powerful conclusions from this data.&nbsp;
+You can draw some powerful conclusions from this data.

 Before we draw those conclusions, let’s apply two filters to the data: under-reporting and false rape claims.

 We do this to get an idea of how much the data reflects in reality.
 As stated earlier, it’s been estimated that 80% of sexual assault cases are never reported to the police.
 While this may or may not be reflected in the survey data, we know it has been reflected in the BJS information because, for it to get there, it has to be reported to the police.
 So worst case, we’re dealing with 501,875 sexual assaults that have occurred. ***This is the upper range.***

-To arrive at the lower range, we rely on data from an analysis of reports of sexual assaults over a 10 years period where&nbsp;[5\.9% were found to be false allegations](https://pubmed.ncbi.nlm.nih.gov/21164210/).
+To arrive at the lower range, we rely on data from an analysis of reports of sexual assaults over a 10 years period where [5\.9% were found to be false allegations](https://pubmed.ncbi.nlm.nih.gov/21164210/).
 Once again, this applies to ones that are reported so we can apply this number to the BJS data.
-This means that in the worst case, we’re dealing with 93,248 cases of sexual assault.&nbsp;
+This means that in the worst case, we’re dealing with 93,248 cases of sexual assault.

 So in the year 2001, we can say that between 94,452 and 501,875 sexual assaults and rapes occurred.
 Comparing the BJS data to the NHSDA survey data reveals that nearly all sexual assaults that year had some component of drinking.
 Even in the worst-case scenario, with over half of the assaults aren’t reported, alcohol would still have played a role in over half of the assaults.